paullalonde/macos-bootable-iso-images/README.md

 Contains utility scripts to construct ISO images containing a macOS installer.

-Each script copies the installer app into the ISO image it's building.
+Each script downloads the installer app if necessary, then copies into the ISO image it's building.
 So you need to have the app available locally at its normal location (i.e. `/Applications`).

 Currently supported versions: